Mohamad-sakib/step-journey/presentation.md

 ## games ->

 - playing cricket with mentors and seniors
-- cards game
+- card and board games
-- mafia game
+- playing mafia

 ## wow!

-- while got mac
+- taking mac book to PG
-- pressing fire alarm btutton
+- pressing fire alarm button
-- zentangle activities
+- zentangle workshop
-- went music museum
+- went to Indian music experience museum
 - played game for new year.
 - got gift for diwali

-## sad movement
+## sad moment

-- while dhiraj bhiya left
+- while dheeraj bhiya left
 - when someone got terminated

 ## didn't like

 - pg food

-## ghanesh sir
+## ganesh sir

 - feedback and getting color code
-- termination letter
+- termination letters
 - sessions motivated alot to stand back and continue work
-- reflection sessions helped to know about yourself
+- reflection sessions helped to know about ourself

 ## all situations where did we support eachother

-- while everyone were getting illed one after other.
+- while some of our peers got ill and admitted in hospital

 ## mentors

 - frequent feedback helped to be in right direction to grow
-- offered personal and professional support to stay manged in personally and professionally
+- offered personal and professional support to stay managed personally and professionally
-- helped us to built good coding tast and understand the value of process
+- helped us building good coding taste and understand the value of process
 - agile

+## workshops

+- the very first workshop in the first week of july, helped us to have a vision for the next 18 months that are going to be spent
+- And everytime when Ganesh sir comes to bangalore, we used to have different kind of sessions like wow an ouch moments, giving feedback to mentors,...
+- The workshop about the cliffton strengths helped us to understand better about ourself.
+- And the last worshop before going to projects really helped us to know how to be in teams, how to face challenges,...

+## weekends

+- watched movies some of the fridays
+- some documentaries too